A Guide to Effective SaaS Security for Business Managers

 2) Review Security Information Published By Your SaaS Vendor

-While one of the drawbacks of SaaS solutions is the fact that it can be difficult to assess the security standards of the vendor providing the application, it isn't outright impossible to form at least a basic understanding of the level of security that a SaaS vendor provides.
+While one of the drawbacks of SaaS solutions is the fact that it can be difficult to assess the security standards of the vendor providing the application, it isn't outright impossible to form at least a basic understanding of the level of security that an SaaS vendor provides.
 Before you commit to any particular vendor or application, it is essential to review any and all security information that the vendor has made available.
 Important questions to consider as you review this information include questions such as:

-• Will the vendor have access to the data stored on their systems? - Ideally, the vendor providing an SaaS application should not be able to directly access the data that you decide to store on their systems.
+- Will the vendor have access to the data stored on their systems? - Ideally, the vendor providing an SaaS application should not be able to directly access the data that you decide to store on their systems.
 It goes beyond a simple matter of trust; the more points of access to your data that exist, the more vulnerabilities you have to contend with.

-• Is the vendor transparent about the steps they take to secure your data? - A good SaaS vendor should be transparent about both the tools and procedures they use to secure the data that is stored within their application.
+- Is the vendor transparent about the steps they take to secure your data? - A good SaaS vendor should be transparent about both the tools and procedures they use to secure the data that is stored within their application.
 At the very least, they should be willing to provide further information regarding their security protocols if this information is not already made available.

-• Does the vendor offer end-to-end encryption? - End-to-end encryption does not absolutely guarantee that your data is protected from breaches, but it does provide a strong degree of security.
+- Does the vendor offer end-to-end encryption? - End-to-end encryption does not absolutely guarantee that your data is protected from breaches, but it does provide a strong degree of security.
 Not all SaaS vendors offer end-to-end encryption, but those that do should certainly be prioritized when it comes time to decide which vendor you will choose.

-• Who will the vendor share your data with? - Really, the only adequate answer to this question is "no one".
+- Who will the vendor share your data with? - Really, the only adequate answer to this question is "no one".
 Once again, your vendor shouldn't even be able to access your data themselves - and they certainly should not be providing access to outside parties.
 This brings up yet another advantage of end-to-end encryption since it ensures that your company is the only entity capable of accessing the data that is stored on a SaaS application.

-• What kind of data will you send to the vendor's servers? - It is important to consider your company's exact usage of an SaaS application and what data that usage will require you to send to the vendor's servers.
+- What kind of data will you send to the vendor's servers? - It is important to consider your company's exact usage of an SaaS application and what data that usage will require you to send to the vendor's servers.
 Keep in mind that data processing regulations may also limit what data you are able to transfer to a cloud-based application.

-• What is the vendor's security track record? - Has the vendor you are considering had any issues with data privacy or security in the past?
+- What is the vendor's security track record? - Has the vendor you are considering had any issues with data privacy or security in the past?
 In an ideal scenario, the answer to this question will be "no".
 If there have been issues in the past, it's important to ensure that any vulnerabilities that created those issues have been thoroughly addressed.

 3) Explore the Vendor's Authentication Practices

 In addition to examining how well a vendor is able to protect your data from outside breaches, it is also a good idea to explore the vendor's authentication practices.
 These practices can vary significantly from vendor to vendor, but enhanced authentication standards are something worth prioritizing.
-This could include vendors that provide the option to integrate their service with third-party identity authentication providers as well as vendors who provide the option to enable multi-factor authentication.
+This could include vendors that provide the option to integrate their service with third-party identity authentication providers as well as vendors who provide the option to enable multifactor authentication.

 4) Create a System for Tracking Unauthorized Usage

-One of the biggest benefits of the SaaS model is the ability to quickly deploy new applications within a SaaS solution.
+One of the biggest benefits of the SaaS model is the ability to quickly deploy new applications within an SaaS solution.
 As we've already discussed, though, this benefit also generates the potential for shadow IT, where employees within an organization may deploy new applications that have not received proper authorization.
 In order to mitigate the various security and compliance issues that shadow IT can create, it's a good idea to develop a system that will enable you to track the usage of an SaaS application and maintain an inventory of any new application that is deployed, who deployed it, and when they did so.
 This system will ideally include manual data gathering and analysis methods as well as automated tools designed to track the usage of an SaaS application.

 5) Ensure Compliance With Data Protection Regulations By Conducting a Legal Review